MadaMzandu/uisp-ros-plugin/README.md

 # Using

 The custom attributes in Configution (4) should be listed in the form when creating or editing a service in Uisp.
-1. Fill the device name to specify the router for the clients account
+1. Fill the device name to specify the router for the clients account (see making a device dropdown list below)
 2. PPPoE username and Password to provision PPPoE.
 3. Mac address to provision DHCP instead.
 4. IP address to bypass the pool